 What do students learn when teachers express their opinions in class?

-Let me update my op-ed on this topic that was originally published in Israel National News in February 2020.
+Let me update my first article on this topic that was originally published in February 2020.
 It was triggered by the firing of civics and history teacher Meir Baruchin.
 I do not know what Baruchin is doing these days.
 Perhaps he has been reinstated either in his original school or another one.
 Perhaps he is working at some other job.
 Perhaps he is retired.
 But what is clear is that he does not have a balanced view of Israel.
 His Facebook page is replete with seriously anti-Israel posts.
 They often show a photo of a young Arab from the Palestinian Authority and he invariably begins the posts with: “Meet so-an-so.”
 Here is one example from 6 November 2021:

 Meet Mohammad Amjad Daadas.
 He is 13 years old.
 A resident of Dir al-Khatab.
 Next to Shechem.
 Was born under the occupation and lives under it for his whole short life.
 He has never enjoyed a single day of true freedom.
 His live is a series of violence and maltreatment.
 He will never study in university.
 Never raise a family.
 An hour ago he was shot to death by our excellent boys.
 Of blessed memory.

 We do not hear the circumstances under which young Daadas was killed.
 And the circumstances should matter.
 No, Baruchin is vilifying our “excellent boys” as if no investigation is necessary.
 The fact that they are IDF soldiers is apparently sufficient to indict them.
 It may have been a justified killing and it might not have been, but when we see a Facebook page with post after post of this kind, it seems clear that the page owner has an axe to grind and is not interested in knowing other than what he has already decided.